-- 1.1 This Statement of Community Involvement (SCI) explains how West Oxfordshire District Council will engage with the local community and other stakeholders in respect of planning matters, in particular: - District-level plan-making (e.g. the West Oxfordshire Local Plan) and site-specific plan-making (e.g. the Salt Cross Garden Village Area Action Plan) - Neighbourhood Plans and Neighbourhood Development Orders; and - Planning applications. - 1.2 It supersedes the Council's previous SCI which was adopted in February 2020. - 1.3 Our overarching principles are to: - Use plain, simple to understand language and provide clear information; - Provide opportunities for everyone to receive information and get involved; - Use involvement methods that are appropriate to the circumstances; and - Give timely feedback - 1.4 The SCI is available online at www.westoxon.gov.uk and has also been made available in hard copy format at a number of locations across the District as set out at Appendix I.
+- 1.1 This Statement of Community Involvement (SCI) explains how West Oxfordshire District Council will engage with the local community and other stakeholders in respect of planning matters, in particular: - District-level plan-making (e.g. the West Oxfordshire Local Plan) - Neighbourhood Plans and Neighbourhood Development Orders; and - Planning applications. - 1.2 It supersedes the Council's previous SCI which was adopted in December 2014. - I.3 Our overarching principles are to: - Use 'Plain English' and provide clear information; - Provide opportunities for everyone to get information and get involved; - Use involvement methods appropriate to the circumstances; and - Give timely feedback - 1.4 The SCI is available online at www.westoxon.gov.uk and is available in hard copy format at a number of locations across the District as set out at Appendix 1.